Norbert515/flutter_ide/README.md

 I won't go too deep into the technicalities in this very first draft.
 I just want to get the point across the table and see if this, at its very core, makes sense.
 This might turn into an actual project if people are interested.

+All of the following gifs are highly experimental and if this turns into an actual project, the UX will get improved drastically.

 ## How would Flutter as an IDE be possible to begin with

 Flutter runs everywhere.